 Underground mining costs were prepared by Entech.
-The mining cost model assumed an owner miner approach.
+The mining cost model assumed an owner miner approach with relevant recent cost inputs from suppliers.
 Given the relatively small-scale nature of the underground and in-house Calidus expertise in operating underground mines, this is considered a viable option to the standard contract model which attracts additional margin (cost).
-Labour requirements were determined by Entech and Calidus.
+Labour requirements were determined by Entech and Calidus and costed based on current market conditions.